Editor's note: This story has been updated with a statement from Minnesotans United for All Families.

 That petition has collected about 300 signatures.
 There's also a Facebook group called Carleton Alumni for Marriage Equality supporting the effort.

-Eric Sieger, director of media relations for Carleton, told Patch "we clearly value the personal choices and commitments of every member of the Carleton family ... (but) we do not take political stances on social issues that do not involve our core educational mission."
+Eric Sieger, director of media relations for Carleton, told Patch " the personal choices and commitments of every member of the Carleton family ... (but) we do not take political stances on social issues that do not involve our core educational mission."

 The faculty vote and petitions come on the heels of Augsburg College last week publicly opposing the marriage amendment.